Bamo-D-Abdallah/information_security/README.md

 <details>
     <summary>Why it is difficult to detect?</summary>
-    'sp' Because the sender and receiver can't detect third parties reading their messages.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Because the sender and receiver can't detect third parties reading their messages.
 </details>

 <details>
     <summary>Masquerade</summary>
-    'sp' takes place when an entity pretends to be different entity.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; takes place when an entity pretends to be different entity.
 </details>

 <details>
     <summary>Modification of message</summary>
-    'sp' means that some portion of genuine message is altered or that message is delayed or reordered to produce an unautohrized effect.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; means that some portion of genuine message is altered or that message is delayed or reordered to produce an unautohrized effect.
 </details>

 <details>
     <summary>Replay</summary>
-    'sp' involves the passive capture of a data unit and its subsequent transimission to produce an unauthorized effect.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; involves the passive capture of a data unit and its subsequent transimission to produce an unauthorized effect.
 </details>

 <details>
     <summary>Denial of Service (DOS)</summary>
-    'sp' prevents a normal use of management of communication facilities.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; prevents a normal use of management of communication facilities.
 </details>

 <details>
     <summary>Denial of Service</summary>
-    'sp' prevents a normal use of management of communication facilities.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; prevents a normal use of management of communication facilities.
 </details>

 <details>
     <summary>Authentication</summary>
-    'sp' Is an assurance that the communication entity is the one that claims to be.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Is an assurance that the communication entity is the one that claims to be.
 </details>

 <details>